Case Study

 Building a Fast, Scalable Platform

-To support over 160,000 learners globally, we migrated the platform to Eleventy, optimized performance and scalability, and laid the foundation for accessible, inclusive learning.
+To support over 160,000 learners worldwide, I co-led the migration to Eleventy and optimized for performance at scale.
+The result was over 70% improvement in load times and a foundation for accessible, inclusive learning.

 • Migrated from Jekyll → Eleventy for faster builds and scalable, reusable components